Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 Want your own brand character?
 Here's the process:

-- Design — Use Nanonan to generate character concepts from text prompts
+- Design — Use Nano Banana to generate character concepts from text prompts

 - Character design based on your brand guidelines